awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-documenting-api-quick-start-with-restapi.md

 In this section, we describe how to create and maintain documentation parts of an API using the API Gateway REST API\.

 Before creating and editing the documentation of an API, first create the API\.
 In this section, we use the [PetStore](http://petstore-demo-endpoint.execute-api.com/petstore/pets) API as an example\.
-To create an API using the API Gateway console, follow the instructions in [Build an API Gateway API from an Example](api-gateway-create-api-from-example.md)\.
+To create an API using the API Gateway console, follow the instructions in [TUTORIAL: Create a REST API by Importing an Example](api-gateway-create-api-from-example.md)\.

 **Topics**
 + [Document the `API` Entity](#api-gateway-documenting-api-quick-start-with-restapi-add-content-to-api)